FAQs - International Volunteer Projects

 The accommodation varies project to project.
 It really depends on where the project is.
 All accommodation will have cooking facilities and, of course, suitable access to washing and toilet facilities.
 Some have internet access.
 You could be staying in wigwams in the Romanian mountains or sleeping in beds outside in the Moroccan desert.
 It really depends where the project is being hosted.

-Participants require enthusiasm, energy and a commitment to the project, but no need for specific skills.
-Requirements for each project do vary and it is always worth thoroughly checking the project descriptions.
+No. Participants require enthusiasm, energy and a commitment to the project, but no need for specific skills.
 Throughout the duration of the project you will certainly be introduced to many new skills.

 Yes.
 All volunteers attending an IVP require travel insurance.
-It is up to the volunteer to arrange this.
-Also, if you are going on a project in Europe, it is advised that you have a European Health Insurance card with you.
+Also, if you are going on a project in Europe, it is advised that you have a with you.
 These are free and easy to get - just follow the link.

 This depends on where the project is being hosted.
 Each project will have one agreed common language for the duration of the project.
 In most cases, this tends to be English.
 However, it is important that you check this before picking a project.